daniprec/daniprec.github.io/_posts/2021-12-15-smart-shipping-brest.md

   - optimization
 ---

-As a researcher of [UCA Datalab](https://datalab.uca.es), I have participated in the project [Smart Shipping](https://smartshipping.es/), in collaboration with the startup [Komorebi AI](https://komorebi.ai/).
-Today, I am glad to announce that we have won the second prize in the International Final of Ocean Hackathon 2021, celebrated in Brest (France).
-More than a hundred teams from 15 different cities presented their projects in this edition.
-The regional final took place last month in San Fernando (Cádiz), coordinated by CEEI Bahía de Cádiz and the Access2Sea project, and was hosted in Navantia Training Center.
+Hey there!
+I'm thrilled to share some exciting news with you.
+As a researcher at [UCA Datalab](https://datalab.uca.es), I had the privilege of working on the innovative Smart Shipping project.
+And I'm excited to announce that our hard work has paid off - we won second prize at the International Final of Ocean Hackathon 2021, which was held in Brest (France).

 ![Ocean Hackathon 2021 second prize winners](https://daniprec.github.io/images/ocean-hackathon-winners.jpg)

-The goal of Smart Shipping is to optimize marine shipping routes, by using real time information of ocean currents, wind and waves.
-It is estimated that with this technology, shipping routes will save fuel and reduce emissions, while also improving the security of marine transport.
+This year, more than a hundred teams from 15 different cities presented their projects at the Ocean Hackathon.
+Our regional final took place in San Fernando (Cádiz), coordinated by CEEI Bahía de Cádiz and the Access2Sea project, and was hosted in Navantia Training Center.
+The goal of Smart Shipping is to optimize marine shipping routes using real-time information on ocean currents, wind, and waves, a technique also known as "weather routing".
+We estimate that this technology will help save fuel, reduce emissions, and contribute to the ecological transition of marine transport.

-Ocean Hackathon is an international event, organized by Campus Mondiale de la Mer.
-The best projects of each participating city were invited to compete in the grand finale, hosted in Brest (France).
-In this international final, Smart Shipping project earned the second prize, placing ahead of the Stanford team (San Francisco).
-The winner was an initiative by Fort-de-France.
+The Ocean Hackathon is an international event organized by Campus Mondiale de la Mer.
+The best projects from each participating city were invited to compete in the grand finale hosted in Brest (France).
+We are incredibly proud to have earned second prize in this international final, ahead of the Stanford team from San Francisco.

-Check our presentation during the event in the video below!
+You can check out our presentation during the event in the video below, and see the second prize winners of Ocean Hackathon 2021.

 [![Ocean Hackathon 2021 International Final](https://img.youtube.com/vi/nzPbj88IV0c/0.jpg)](https://www.youtube.com/watch?v=nzPbj88IV0c?t=5300)

+Overall, this recognition is a testament to our team's hard work and dedication to creating sustainable solutions for the shipping industry.
+We look forward to continuing our work on the Smart Shipping project and contributing to the ecological transition of marine transport through weather routing technology.